hashicorp/consul/website/source/api/agent/service.html.md

 # Service - Agent HTTP API

-The `/agent/service` endpoints interact with checks on the local agent in Consul.
+The `/agent/service` endpoints interact with services on the local agent in Consul.
 These should not be confused with services in the catalog.

 ## List Services